 The first Bring Your Dog To Work Day took place on Friday the 27th June and was a huge hit with the public, press, pet parents and lovers across the UK.
 The event helped raise money for All Dogs Matter, Pup Aid and Animals Aisa and helped created a much loved day spent with our canine companions at work.

-As each year has arrived the popularity of Bring Your Dog To Work Day has increased due to the sheer amount of coverage by popular press outlets within the UK, as well as increased social media attention.
-In fact, the third national event which was held on Friday the 24th of June 2016 saw the official hashtag #bringyourdogtoworkday reach over 13 million people in just under an hour.
-It’s safe to say that the popularity of Bring Your Dog To Work Day has only increased as the years have gone on resulting in thousands being raised for much-loved dog welfare charities.
+As each year has arrived, the popularity of Bring Your Dog To Work Day has increased due to the sheer amount of coverage by popular press outlets within the UK, as well as increased social media attention.
+The third national event which was held on Friday the 24th of June 2016 saw the official hashtag #bringyourdogtoworkday reach over 13 million people in just under an hour.
+It’s safe to say that the popularity of Bring Your Dog To Work Day has only increased as the years have gone on, resulting in thousands being raised for much-loved dog welfare charities.

 All Dogs Matter

-I want to briefly talk about the two charities that Bring Your Dog To Work Day 2019 has supported starting with All Dogs Matter who is a London based dog rescue and removing charity.
+I want to briefly talk about the two charities that Bring Your Dog To Work Day 2019 has supported starting with All Dogs Matter, who is a London based dog rescue and removing charity.
 The company do not solely save and re-home dogs just from the UK and will also rehome canines in need from overseas.
 Last year All Dogs Matter happily rehomed 350 dogs from the UK and 30 dogs from various other places around the world such as China, South Korea, Eygpt, Italy and Romania.
-While scrolling through their website to learn a little more about the charity I instantly fell in love with their simple yet inspirational mission statement.
+While scrolling through their website to learn a little more about the charity, I instantly fell in love with their inspirational yet straightforward mission statement.

 To transform the lives of dogs and their owners.